acwooding/easydata-tutorial/reference/easydata/git-workflow.md

 ```

-That's it!.
+That's it!

+**Next stop**: explore the default Easydata project organization at the bottom of the `README.md` for this repo.
+Ok.
+So it's not quite default.
+Your quest instructions didn't come with the default.
+But let's not get too pedantic here.

 Do you have any suggestions for improvements to this workflow?
 Drop us a line or file an issue at
 [cookiecutter-easydata].

 [cookiecutter-easydata]: https://github.com/hackalog/cookiecutter-easydata/